Parallels in the symbolism of star constellations: Introduction

 We draw a \textbf{causal model} of potential influence upon constellation semantics in Figure \ref{fig:causal_model}.
 All variables can be measured.
-Cultural phylogeny (and variables associated with it) are likely common causes: cultural myths and themes affect semantics; geolocation and astronomical literacy affect the choice of stars.
-Between constellation semantics and star cluster, causal effects may be bidirectional---it is not possible to find which came first in the mind of the sky observer: the star cluster (perhaps naturally separable in the night sky from other star clusters) or the meaning (perhaps influencing the choice of star cluster)?
-The meaning or the line geometry?
+We answer the question \emph{Is semantic universal?}.
+An association between a chosen group of stars and semantics would show if and which symbolisms are associated with certain star patterns or sky regions, and are not explained by a common ancestry.
+Cultural phylogeny is a common cause: cultural myths and themes affect semantics; geolocation and astronomical literacy affect the choice of stars.
+Between semantics and star group, causal effects may be bidirectional---it is not possible to find which came first in the mind of the sky observer: the star group (perhaps naturally separable in the night sky from other star groups) or the meaning; the meaning or the line geometry.
+Constellation semantics is the outcome variable; we study potential effects on this.
+The statistical association between a variable of interest and the outcome can be measured after controlling for cultural phylogeny.

-Constellation semantics is the outcome variable; we study the potential effects on this outcome.
-The statistical association between a variable of interest and the outcome can be measured after conditioning on (controlling) any common causes.
-For the question in Figure \ref{fig:causal_model} (is semantic universal?), an association between star choice and semantics would show that there are \emph{universal semantics} associated with certain star patterns or sky regions beyond only cultures of common ancestry, and would also point to the geographical regions where certain semantics are universal.
-The remaining effect, of cultural phylogeny upon star cluster and line geometry, is known from~\cite{kemp2020perceptual,bucur2022pone}: star clusters may be (to an extent) natural effects of the human perception of point and brightness patterns~\cite{kemp2020perceptual}, and cultures produce (also to an extent) their signature line geometries~\cite{bucur2022pone}, not only following ancestral links---oral astronomies have widespread similarities and use brighter stars across continents, Chinese and Mesopotamian ancestries have opposite geometries, with Polynesian ancestry the only bridge between these opposites.
+The remaining effect in Figure \ref{fig:causal_model} (between cultural phylogeny and star group or line geometry) is unrelated to semantics, and has been studied.
+Star group may be (to an extent) natural effects of the human perception of point and brightness patterns~\cite{kemp2020perceptual}, and cultures produce (to an extent) their `signature' star group and line geometries in similar ways: oral astronomies have widespread similarities and use brighter stars across continents, Chinese and Mesopotamian ancestries have opposite geometries, with Polynesian ancestry the only `bridge'~\cite{bucur2022pone}.